s0hv/Not-a-bot/README.md

 # Not-a-bot
-Discord bot written in python using discord.py
+Discord bot written in python using disnake
 Not meant to be selfhosted

 # Cogs